owais-rs/owais-rs/README.md

 ---

 ### **Active Directory Home-lab**
+> *📌 To be uploaded soon*

 **Technologies:** Windows Server, VirtualBox

 - Set up a virtualized Active Directory environment using Windows Server and VirtualBox, creating an isolated network for testing and learning identity management concepts.
 - Configured and administered domain controllers, managing users, groups, and organizational units (OUs), while setting up and controlling permissions within the virtual domain.
 - Implemented and managed Group Policy Objects (GPOs) to enforce security settings, such as password policies, software restrictions, and user access controls across the network.
 - Simulated real-world identity and access management scenarios, including user authentication, role-based access control (RBAC), resource sharing, and troubleshooting login issues to mimic a corporate environment.

 ---